Weinstein's sexual misconduct settlement upheld by bankruptcy judge | ExBulletin

 Lawyer for unsecured creditors, Debra Grassgreen, recognized the importance of striking a balance between those who want to settle down and those who want to keep fighting.
 “To determine that the settlement was fair, it is essential to consider that the plan balances the interests of the opponents by giving them their day in court,” she said in part.
 “It also takes into account the wishes of the rest of the women who voted those who just want to live their lives and the last thing they want is to have to go through years of public litigation and risk getting nothing in the way. end. “

-Weinstein’s lawyer Imran H. Ansari of Aidala, Bertuna & Kamins also sent a statement to THR on Monday.
-“While there are those who continue to denounce the settlement, which the court found acceptable today, the practical reality is that outside the settlement, plaintiffs face an uncertain financial recovery, with the bankruptcy of The Weinstein Company, and Mr. Weinstein, who denies the claims against him, with a current and future financial situation that is far from healthy, ”he said.“ Those who shout loudly seem to ignore it, for a reason whatever, that many parties wanted this settlement to succeed, what matters is not just the Weinstein defendants, but the plaintiffs themselves, who probably agree that this is the only path to a realistic recovery. “
+Weinstein’s lawyer, Imran H. Ansari of Aidala, Bertuna & Kamins, also sent on MondayTHRA declaration.
+“While there are those who continue to denounce the settlement, which the court has found acceptable today, the practical reality is that outside of the settlement, plaintiffs face an uncertain financial recovery, with the bankruptcy of The Weinstein Company, and Mr. Weinstein, who denies the allegations against him, with a current and future financial situation that is far from healthy, ”he said.“ Those who scream out loud seem to ignore, for whatever the reason, many parties wanted this settlement to succeed, what matters is not just the Weinstein defendants, but the plaintiffs themselves, who probably agree that this is the only path to a settlement. realistic recovery. “

 What Are The Main Benefits Of Comparing Car Insurance Quotes Online